burnnat/hymns-of-the-faith/content/session-02/week-05/notes.md

 	- Theologically, "Our God" implies He's not "their God"
 		- This fits with the Old Testament pattern of "the Lord *our* God", the God of Israel who will save His chosen people
 			- Given that the hymn is a paraphrase of Psalm 90, this may be an appropriate choice
-			- This psalm specifically, scholars believe, was written after the death of King Josiah, urging the Hebrews to repentence and reminding them of God's steadfast help through dark times
+			- This psalm specifically, scholars believe, was written after the death of King Josiah, urging the Hebrews to repentance and reminding them of God's steadfast help through dark times
 		- Post-reformation, it sounds reminiscent of Calvin's concept of the "elect", which is likely why Wesley revised it
 			- Wesley would rather emphasize the grace of God being open to everyone, not just "us"
 		- At the time of Watts' writing, the impending death of Queen Anne without an heir meant great uncertainty about whether Britain would remain Protestant or have a Roman Catholic come to power (which, in the past, had meant persecution of the other group)